gmoe64/Hadoop-Data-Science/README.md

 # Hadoop-Data-Science
-Exercises for manipulate, analyze and perform computations on their Big Data.
+Exercises for manipulating, analyzing and performing computations on Hadoop Big Data.